Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/prokka-annotation.md

 - **Integration**
   Features are loaded into the Ensembl database and made available through the browser, APIs and downloads

-Aside from locus tag replacement and formatting, Prokka is run using its standard configuration.
+Aside from locus tag replacement, and formatting, Prokka is run using its standard configuration. ncRNA predictions made by Prokka are removed and replaced with cmscan predictions, as described above.